Article I - Name and Purpose

 Article VIII - Meetings

-Section 8.02 - Regular Meetings of this organization shall be held at 7:30 pm as follows: third Monday in May; third Monday in September; and last Monday in October.
-The Secretary shall notify all members of the Council of the place and time of the Annual General Meeting no later than one week prior to the meeting.
+Section 8.02 - Regular Meetings of this organization shall be held at 7:00 pm as follows: the second Monday in September; and the third Monday in November.
+The Secretary shall notify all members of the Council of the place and time of the meetings no later than one week prior to the meeting.
 Email notification shall be considered written notification.

 Section 8.03 - Special Meetings of this organization may be called at any time by the President or upon written demand of three (3) or more member Clubs upon the Secretary, at which time a meeting shall be called by the President within seven (7) days of receipt of such demand and before the Regular or Annual General meetings.
 The membership must be notified in writing three (3) days before a Special Meeting.
 Email notification shall be considered written notification.